ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 However, with benefits come limitations.
 Those limitations are as follows:

-* Large numnber of trees can make the algorithm too slow and ineffective for real-time predictions.
+* Large number of trees can make the algorithm too slow and ineffective for real-time predictions.
 * Although fast to train, it is quite slow in creaitng predictions once trained.
 * Acts as a predictive modeling tool, not a descriptive tool.
 Therefore, it is not a good approach when looking for a description of the relationships in our data.